 This list is not complete and many other drugs can interact with epirubicin.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Give a list of all your medicines to any healthcare provider who treats you.

-More Ellence resources
+More about Ellence (epirubicin)

 Where can I get more information?